Bus Shelter Art Design Contest

 - Artist Statement – a brief description of your proposed concept and how it relates to a neighborhood or city wide identity.

-- Artist Background – What is your connection to the City of Crown Point or Town of Merrillville?
-Do you or have you ever lived or worked in there?
+- Artist Background – What is your connection to the City of Gary?
+Do you or have you ever lived or worked in Gary?
 What is your interest in creating artwork for this project.

 - Materials – If seating or lighting is proposed, an explanation of what materials you would use for the fabrication of the seating.